Bott-Taubes-Vassiliev cohomology classes by cut-and-paste topology: Introduction

 \section{Introduction}

-This work focuses on spaces of embeddings of 1-manifolds into Euclidean space.
+This work concerns spaces of embeddings of 1-manifolds into Euclidean space.
 The quintessential example of such an embedding space is the space of knots in $\R^3$.
 Its path components are isotopy classes of knots, and locally constant functions on this space are precisely knot invariants.
-Our main result is a construction of cohomology classes in these embedding spaces, which are thus generalizations of invariants of knots and links.
-This work also opens a new potential avenue for studying the classical case of knots invariants.
+Our main result is a construction of integer-valued cohomology classes in these embedding spaces, which are thus generalizations of invariants of knots and links.

-Briefly, our key methods are further developments of the method of configuration space integrals pioneered by Bott and Taubes \cite{BottTaubes}.
+Our key methods are further developments of the configuration space integrals pioneered by Bott and Taubes \cite{BottTaubes}.
 These integrals provided a topological interpretation of knot invariants coming from perturbative Chern--Simons field theory in quantum physics and also generalized the Gauss linking integral from links to knots.
 Parametrizing these integrals by the space of knots, one can view them as integrals along the fiber of a bundle over that space.
-Configuration space integrals produce all finite-type knot invariants \cite{DThurstonABThesis, VolicBT}, as well as real cohomology classes in spaces of knots \cite{CCRL-AGT} and links \cite{KMV}, invariants of homology 3-spheres \cite{KuperbergThurston, LescopOnKTT}, and characteristic classes of homology sphere bundles \cite{Watanabe1, Watanabe2}.
+Configuration space integrals produce all finite-type knot invariants \cite{DThurstonABThesis, VolicBT}.
+They similarly yield real cohomology classes in spaces of knots, as shown by Cattaneo, Cotta-Ramusino, and Longoni \cite{CCRL-AGT}, as well as in spaces of links, as shown in joint work with Munson and Voli\'c \cite{KMV}.
+We call these cohomology classes as \emph{Bott--Taubes--Vassiliev classes} or \emph{configuration space integral classes}.
+Similar methods yield invariants of homology 3-spheres \cite{KuperbergThurston, LescopOnKTT} and characteristic classes of homology sphere bundles \cite{Watanabe1, Watanabe2}.
 All of these ideas were outlined in the visionary work of Kontsevich \cite{KontsevichFeynman, KontsevichVassiliev}.
+A key ingredient for indexing the cohomology classes in all of these constructions is a cochain complex of graphs, which include but are not limited to trivalent graphs.

-In our relatively recent work, we considered the setting of cohomology classes in spaces of knots and links (including knot and link invariants) and carried out ``homotopy-theoretic Bott--Taubes integration" by replacing integration of differential forms by a Pontrjagin--Thom construction \cite{Rbo, HoBTTower}.
+In our relatively recent work, we considered the setting of cohomology of spaces of knots and links and carried out ``homotopy-theoretic integration" by replacing integration of differential forms by a Pontrjagin--Thom construction \cite{Rbo, HoBTTower}.
 This produced cohomology classes with \emph{arbitrary} coefficients rather than just real coefficients.
-In subsequent work, we refined this construction by gluing configuration spaces and thus recovered the Milnor triple linking number for string links \cite{HoMilnor3ple, HoBTTower}.
+Subsequently, we refined this construction by gluing configuration spaces and thus recovered the Milnor triple linking number for long links \cite{HoMilnor3ple, HoBTTower}.
+Our main result here is to recover integer multiples of the Bott--Taubes--Vassiliev classes over $\Z$.